tgill880/sample-code/README.md

 # sample-code
-samples of my code, mostly from class projects
+samples of my code from various projects